lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 The next step is to write the code that supports graphic pipelines creation.
 Prior to talking about pipelines specifically, we will talk about the pipeline cache.
 As mentioned before, while working with Vulkan, it is very common to have multiple pipelines.
-Pipelines are almost immutable, so any variant on the setup of the different stage requires a new pipeline instance.
+Pipelines are almost immutable, so any variant on the setup of the different stages requires a new pipeline instance.

-We will encapsulate pipeline creation code in the `vkPipeline.zig` (Remember to include it to the `src/eng/vk/mod.zig` file:
+We will encapsulate pipeline creation code in the `vkPipeline.zig` (Remember to include it in the `src/eng/vk/mod.zig` file:
 `pub const pipe = @import("vkPipeline.zig");`).
 It starts like this:

 ```zig